 It is my view that disease-oriented research should be comprehensive in nature, exploiting available basic science modalities to enhance our understanding of the pathophysiology of a disease while simultaneously translating this new-found knowledge into the clinical realm.
 This allows for a focused and logical approach to the study of a disease, an approach that has a high likelihood of impacting clinical practice and improving patient care.

-- University of Alabama at Birmingham (1999), Internal Medicine
+- University of Alabama at Birmingham School of Medicine (1999), Internal Medicine

-- University of Alabama at Birmingham (2001), Internal Medicine
+- University of Alabama at Birmingham School of Medicine (2001), Internal Medicine

 - UT Southwestern Medical Center (2004), Gastroenterology